opendocsg/slw-judgments-backfill/2016_SGHC_266/report.md

 _(iii) Income tax_

-109    In addition, as I am not inclined to allow any increase, I will balance this by not taking into account any income tax of 2.5% as was done by Tay Yong Kwang J in _Toh Wai Sie and another v Rajendran s/o G Selamuthu_ [2012] SGHC 33.
+109    In addition, as I am not inclined to allow any increase, I will balance this by not taking into account any income tax of 2.5% as was done by Tay Yong Kwang J in _Toh Wai Sie and another v Rajendran s/o G Selamuthu_ <span class="citation">[2012] SGHC 33</span>.

 110    Accordingly, the multiplier is $6,000 per month without any increase in the future and without any deduction for income tax.
 The total is $6,000 per month x 12 x 15 = $1,080,000.
 The multiplier and multiplicand are reflected in Annexure E.